 If you don't want to select all your text, but only some of it, there are multiple ways to do this.
 Text in

 vim is selected by entering visual mode.

-v(lower case) opens regular visual mode, and the workings of it are similar to selecting text with a normal mouse.
+v(lowercase) opens regular visual mode, and the workings of it are similar to selecting text with a standard mouse.
 You can use the

 lkeys to expand the selection left and right respectively if you want to include more words.
 Similarly, you can use the